ProjectTIER/ProjectTIER_R/README.md

-output or a result reported in your paper should be preceded by a comment that indicates what piece of output or result the command will generate.The following examples illustrate some typical kinds of comments:<br>
+output or a result reported in your paper should be preceded by a comment that indicates what piece of output or result the command will generate.The following examples illustrate some typical kinds of

-    # The following command produces Table 6.
+comments:

-    # The following command produces Figure 12.
+    `# The following command produces Table 6.`

-    # The following command calculates the correlation of -0.54
+    `# The following command produces Figure 12.`

-    # between variables X and Y reported on page 16 of the paper.
+    `# The following command calculates the correlation of -0.54` `# between variables X and Y reported on page 16 of the paper.`

 All of the scripts for importing, processing and analyzing your data should be included in the `command-files` folder.